Department of Research and Planning

 (2) RESEARCH AND DEVELOPMENT SECTION

-The Research and Development section of ‘F’ department is responsible for collecting, analysing and processing
+The Research and Development section of department of Research and Planning is responsible for collecting, analysing and processing

 statistical data from commands on vital police functions which are used in policy development for the Nigeria Police Force.